-A viability appraisal was submitted in support of the application and this assessment was independently reviewed by the District Valuer (DV) who concluded the scheme could be policy compliant.
+Whilst the proposed development seeks to provide one open market dwelling it is considered that it is intrinsically linked with the 14 dwellings granted under application reference 15/00459/FULM, the proposed site being within the same red line boundary and requiring the use of the same access.
+The Council's Affordable Housing Supplementary Planning Document (SPD) states that the development threshold for affordable housing to be provided in this area is fifteen dwellings.
+A request was made for a Section 106 Contribution towards affordable housing as part of application 17/00020/FUL and a viability assessment was submitted by the applicant and independently reviewed by the District Valuer (DV) who concluded the scheme could be policy compliant.
 This was based on a scheme for 15 dwellings, a policy compliant affordable housing provision and Section 106 contributions of £43,932 (as secured under application reference 15/00459/FULM).

 Following a review of this information a meeting took place between the applicant and the DV where the viability was discussed and additional information supplied to the DV for their further consideration.
-After reviewing the additional details a revised consultation response has been provided by the DV which states that the site would not be viable with the provision of affordable housing.
+After reviewing the additional details a revised consultation response was been provided by the DV which states that the scheme would not be viable with the provision of affordable housing.